Thread-local storage: Common Lisp and other dialects

 Common Lisp provides a feature called dynamically scoped variables.

 Dynamic variables have a binding which is private to the invocation of a function and all of the children called by that function.

 This abstraction naturally maps to thread-specific storage, and Lisp implementations that provide threads do this.
 Common Lisp has numerous standard dynamic variables, and so threads cannot be sensibly added to an implementation of the language without these variables having thread-local semantics in dynamic binding.

 For instance the standard variable *print-base* determines the default radix in which integers are printed.
-If this variable is overridden, then all enclosing code will print integers in an alternate radix:
+If this variable is overridden, then until the override ends code will print integers in an alternate radix: